zylo117/mprpc/README.rst

 mprpc is a lightweight `MessagePack RPC <https://github.com/msgpack-rpc/msgpack-rpc>`_ library.
 It enables you to easily build a distributed server-side system by writing a small amount of code.
 It is built on top of `gevent <http://www.gevent.org/>`_ and `MessagePack <http://msgpack.org/>`_.

+This repo adapt to the newest msgpack with a little bit speedup and add numpy support.

+Also, this repo has unified the RPCServer and RPCClient usage, making it easier to use.

 Installation
 ------------